manleystudios/Pong-Game/README.md

 changed the way the Ai worked to introduce some human error!!
 Created on IDLE on Mac sound command would need to be changed for Windows or Linux

+This was a lot of fun thanks ZTM !!

 Need to do this on Mac terminal to get the keys to repeat

 defaults write -g ApplePressAndHoldEnabled -bool false